Your Property. Our Priority.

 The Good Traits

-• Cicada killers are very good pollinators.
+• Cicada killers are good pollinators.

 • They do not damage plants.